Royal Flint Rifles: Uniforms and insignia

 The uniform was similar to that of the regular infantry of the line, with green facings on the red coat from 1759 to about 1763.
 Probably by 1778 and certainly from 1780 the facings were blue.
 On conversion to rifles the uniform changed to rifle green with black facings (similar to the 95th Rifles).
 The amalgamated Royal Denbigh & Flint Rifles wore blue facings, but on regaining its independence in 1876 the Royal Flint Rifles adopted red facings, similar to the KRRC.

 The officers' gilt shoulder-belt plate ca 1800 had a silver design of the Prince of Wales's feathers, coronet and motto Ich Dien above the initials 'RFM'.
 The officers' shako plate ca 1830 consisted of the feathers, coronet and motto superimposed on a rayed star surmounted by a crown, a scroll beneath inscribed 'ROYAL FLINT'.
-The Royal Flint Rifles' black button ca 1855 carried a stringed bugle-horn surmounted by the feathers and coronet, set within a circle carrying the totle 'ROYAL FLINT', while the cap badge of the same period was in two parts, with a bugle horn over a scroll with the 'ROYAL FINT', title.
+The Royal Flint Rifles' black button ca 1855 carried a stringed bugle-horn surmounted by the feathers and coronet, set within a circle carrying the title 'ROYAL FLINT', while the cap badge of the same period was in two parts, with a bugle horn over a scroll with the 'ROYAL FINT', title.
 After 1867 the officers' pouchbelt plate bore a silver Maltese cross surmounted by a crown, with the feathers, coronet and motto within a wreath superimposed over it; the title 'FLINTSHIRE' was on the upper limb of the cross, 'RIFLE CORPS' on the lower, which also had a bugle-horn beneath it.
 The badge on the other ranks' Glengarry cap ca 1877 consisted of the feathers, coronet and motto within an oval scroll inscribed 'ROYAL FLINT MILITIA', with a decorative scroll beneath inscribed 'FYDDLAWN A PHAROD' ('Faithful and prepared').
 In 1881 the regiment adopted the uniform and insignia of the KRRC.

 The regimental colour issued in 1759 was green with the coat of arms of the lord lieutenant on it.
 When the regiment was embodied again in 1778 this was probably changed to blue to match the facings.
 A fresh colour issued about 1804 included the Union Flag in the canton and a design in the centre that included the designation 'ROYAL FLINT MILITIA'.
 The regiment ceased to carry after it was converted to rifles in 1812.